Spousal Support: We Offer The Knowledge And Dedication You Need

 The issue of spousal support and alimony is delicate and cause an acrimonious departure from the marriage both parties valued before.
 Spousal support and alimony guidelines are outlined by law in Florida and must be followed by the divorcing parties.
 In general, alimony is paid by one party to another to maintain the standard of living the receiving spouse had become accustomed to during the marriage.

 Spousal support/alimony legal issues require skilled advocacy.
-Attorney Radoyka J. Minaya is a Florida Bar Board certified experienced Florida Family Law lawyer with the dedication and knowledge required to represent you in your Alimony/Spousal Support legal proceedings.
+Attorney Radoyka J. Minaya is board-certified by The Florida Bar and is an experienced Florida family law lawyer with the dedication and knowledge required to represent you in your alimony/spousal support legal proceedings.

-It can be awarded to either the husband or the wife and not mandatory that the court award any money to a spouse.
+It can be awarded to either the husband or the wife, and it is not mandatory that the court award any money to a spouse.
 Spousal support ceases on the death of the supporting spouse.
 It is wise to obtain life insurance on the life of the supporting spouse if you are relying on spousal support payments as your sole source of income.

 In Florida legal proceedings for dissolution of marriage, the court may grant spousal support/alimony to either party as follows: